gleneivey/grunt-environmental/README.md

 With this configuration, the `test` task will be run with the environment variables set by the script `./envs/test.sh` and the `start` task will be run with the environment established by `./envs/development.sh`.

+## Bonus Task

+This package also contains a Grunt task named "printenv", equivalent to the \*nix `printenv(1)` command.
+It's used by the unit tests to sample Grunt's environment before and after the primary task executes.

 ## Contributing